aldolat/generazione-sicura-chiavi-openpgp/README.md

 # algorithm and ciphers
 #-----------------------------

-# list of personal digest preferences.
+# List of personal digest preferences.
 When multiple digests are supported by
 # all recipients, choose the strongest one
 personal-cipher-preferences TWOFISH AES256 AES192 3DES

-# list of personal digest preferences.
+# List of personal digest preferences.
 When multiple ciphers are supported by
 # all recipients, choose the strongest one
 personal-digest-preferences SHA512 SHA384 SHA256 SHA224

-# message digest algorithm used when signing a key
+# Message digest algorithm used when signing a key
 cert-digest-algo SHA512

-# list of personal compression preferences.
+# List of personal compression preferences.
 personal-compress-preferences ZLIB BZIP2 ZIP Uncompressed

 # This preference list is used for new keys and becomes the default for